Preparing to promote your music

 You will need to embed your music so curators can easily listen to it.
 We accept Spotify, SoundCloud, YouTube and Disco embeds.
 We recommend you familiarise yourself with how to use the embed codes on your preferred channel.

-Here are links on how to embed the music players we accept:
+Follow these links to learn how to embed the music players that we accept:

 Spotify